You are able to renew your licence, provide changes and have your photo taken at any Autopac agent.

 - Visit an Autopac agent with your identity documents and register as a Manitoba Public Insurance customer.
-You must meet identity requirements.
+You must meet .

-- The agent will provide you with a document – it’s called a Change Particulars – that you will need to take the knowledge test you must pass before you get a Learner’s permit.
+- The agent will provide you with a document –called a change particulars document –you will need to take the knowledge test that you must pass before you get a Learner’s licence.

 Later, you will also have to pass a road test.
 If you are successful in both, you will be on your way to earning full driving privileges.

 Your driver’s licence is made up of two costs:

 If you keep driving safely, your licence will cost less over time.
 You can save up to $30.

 All new drivers should consider taking lessons from a driving school with a valid permit.

 Under Manitoba’s Graduated Driver Licensing program, you will be given a Learner’s licence after you pass the knowledge test, for a minimum of nine months.
 This is followed by an Intermediate licence after you pass the road test, issued for a minimum of 15 months.
 After that comes a Full driver’s licence.

 Each stage puts specific restrictions on the new driver to encourage good, safe driving.
 The GDL program does not discriminate by age, gender or geographic location.